BioSIM-Research-Group/toolBar/README.md

 You could install toolBar through [vmdStore](https://github.com/portobiocomp/vmdStore) (Recommended).

-If you want to run toolBar when starting VMD, please add the following lines to your .vmdrc or vmd.rc file:
+If you want to run toolBar when starting VMD, please add the following line to your .vmdrc or vmd.rc file:

 after idle {